-Without a doubt, in my garden the honor goes to Cherokee Purple (CP).
-This exotic wonder is rich in flavor, smoky and complex, the way a tomato should taste, not bland or overly sweet like those mass-produced for general consumption.
-It grows and produces well in our humid Mid-Atlantic summers and, to be honest, CP also holds a soft spot in my heart because it played a big part in my first heirloom tomato experience, having tried it as a part of the “Genesee Valley” tomato collection in 1998, along with Brandywine and Mister Stripey.
+Without a doubt, in my garden the honor goes to ‘Cherokee Purple.’
+This exotic wonder is rich in flavor, smoky and complex, the way a tomato should taste.
+It's not bland or overly sweet like those mass-produced for general consumption.
+It grows and produces well in our humid Mid-Atlantic summers and, to be honest, ‘Cherokee Purple’ also holds a soft spot in my heart because it played a big part in my first heirloom tomato experience, having tried it as a part of the “Genesee Valley” tomato collection in 1998, along with ‘Brandywine’ and ‘Mister Stripey.’

-Pondering Cherokee Purple, my mind began to wonder and I soon became fascinated by the romance of back-stories hinted at by its unique name.
-Of course, a name like Cherokee Purple just had to have a great back-story, right?
+Pondering the cultivar, my mind began to wonder and I soon became fascinated by the romance of back-stories hinted at by its unique name.
+Of course, a name like ‘Cherokee Purple’ just had to have a great back-story, right?
 Well, it does, but not quite the one I imagined.

 Upon commencement of my Internet snooping, I found Craig LeHoullier.
 Craig is an heirloom tomato “collector” and grower.
 He had been busy discovering heirloom tomatoes in a big way in 1990, growing up to 50 varieties a year.
 He had also recently joined Seed Savers Exchange (SSE) and the Garden Web online forum, and was trading tomato seeds through the “swap columns” of gardening magazines.
 Little did he realize he was forming a growing reputation for collecting and preserving heirloom tomatoes.